barnardos-au/Reception/README.md

 ## Future development

 * Filter visitors on admin page based on date.
+* Add optional Company for contractors and visitors.
+Add Centre for employees.
+Store against user profile
+* Update OAuth secrets and keys
 * Use refresh token
 * Integrate with AD to find employees
 * Add notifications so host is notified that a visitor has arrived